- Home

 Treatment options by type of breast cancer

-Usually more than one treatment is used, and treatments may be given in different orders and combinations.
+You will usually have more than one treatment, and they could be given in different orders or combinations.

 Early breast cancer